 Dispatcher (but not Police, Fire, or Ambulance) Salary

-A Dispatcher (but not Police, Fire, or Ambulance) earns an average wage of $14.31 per hour.
-The highest paying skills associated with this job are Logistics, Microsoft Office, and People Management.
+A Dispatcher (but not Police, Fire, or Ambulance) earns an average wage of $14.40 per hour.
 Most people move on to other jobs if they have more than 20 years' experience in this career.
+The skills that increase pay for this job the most are Logistics, Microsoft Office, and People Management.
+Pay for this job does not change much by experience, with the most experienced earning only a bit more than the least.

 Job Description for Dispatcher (but not Police, Fire, or Ambulance)